-By participating in “Project Trade” you can earn $10 off* our services simply by giving us your choke, prong, or shock collars, or any other qualifying pet gear you have laying around.
+By participating in “Project Trade” you can earn a discount off our services simply by giving us your choke, prong, or shock collars, or any other qualifying pet gear you have laying around.
 It couldn’t be easier!

 Effective, humane animal training and pet care methods are the foundation of any animal’s healthy socialization and training and help prevent behavior problems.
 Since a wide variety of equipment and tools are commonly used when training pets, the pet-owning public needs to be aware of the potential problems and dangers some equipment may pose.
 Click here to read why the use of collars and leads that are intended to apply constriction, pressure, pain or force around a dog’s neck (such as ‘choke chains’ and ‘prong collars’) should be avoided.
 Distinguished veterinarians and behaviorists worldwide are joining the discussion and calling for the elimination of such devices from the training efforts of both pet owners and professionals.